 Since his election to the Senate, Senator DiDomenico has been a vocal advocate of ensuring high quality and accessible early education for children in the Commonwealth, improving economic opportunity for working families, and providing world-class healthcare for all children and their families in Massachusetts.

 Senator DiDomenico currently serves as Assistant Majority Leader of the Massachusetts Senate, Chairman of the Senate Committee on Bills in the Third Reading and Vice Chairman of the Senate Committee on Intergovernmental Affairs.
-He holds a position in Senate President Harriette Chandler’s leadership team, joining a select group of members chosen for their ability to lead and their commitment to advancing important issues for the Commonwealth.
-He also serves as a member of the Senate Committee on Ways & Means, the Joint Committee on Community Development and Small Businesses, the Joint Committee on Consumer Protection and Professional Licensure, the Joint Committee on Financial Services, the Joint Committee on Labor and Workforce Development, and the Senate Committee on Redistricting.
+He holds a position in Senate President Karen Spilka's leadership team, joining a select group of members chosen for their ability to lead and their commitment to advancing important issues for the Commonwealth.
+He also serves as a member of the Joint Committee on Education, the Joint Committee on Labor and Workforce Development, and the Senate Committee on Steering and Policy.

 During his time in the State Senate, Senator DiDomenico has filed several major pieces of legislation that have been signed into law focusing on issues of community development, education, children's health, election laws, human services, and public safety.
 Senator DiDomenico has also been recognized by over thirty organizations for his advocacy in the Legislature and was one of only 22 legislators throughout the United States to be selected as a 2015 Early Learning Fellow by the National Conference of State Legislators.